iGio90/FridaAndroidInjector/README.md

 #### How to:

 - create assets folder in your project
-- add your frida injector binaries (I got further plans to kill this step and handle releases with binary updater inside the library)
+- put your updated frida injector binaries (I got further plans to kill this step and handle releases with binary updater inside the library) in the assets folder
+    -> You can safely push a new updated binary.
+The library will remove the old one and extract the binary updated only once
 - at this point you will need a similar switch case to identify the right arch to use:

 ```java